Background and Philosophy

 My objective is to help clients realize their greatest potential while grounding them in a fast-paced, stress-ridden world.
 I understand the complex demands that mark our lives and the struggle to find balance, as work/academic pressure, mental health diagnoses, and interpersonal conflict can have profound effects on our functioning, let alone issues of diversity and life trauma.
 Finding the right balance can be a tricky path, and I'm happy to walk alongside you.

 My journey in psychology began in 2002 when I first volunteered at suicide hotlines and domestic violence shelters and realized my passion for supporting others.
 Since that time I've acquired a vast breadth of general and specialty experience, which you'll find below.
 I've provided treatment in outpatient, community-based, and hospital settings, and frequently collaborate with medical professionals, school systems, and court systems.
-My practice currently serves outpatient mental health needs, specializing in anxiety-related disorders.
+My practice currently serves outpatient mental health needs and specializes in anxiety/trauma related disorders.

 PhD 2010 Couple and Family Therapy, The Ohio State University

 MA 2006 Marriage and Family Counseling/Therapy, The University of Akron

 LPCC-S Licensed Professional Clinical Counselor, with Supervision Designation

 IMFT-S Licensed Independent Marriage and Family Therapist, with Supervision

 *Focus on systemic therapy where well-being of the whole is prioritized, including with couples, families, schools, court systems, and neighborhoods.

 AAMFT Approved Supervisor, American Association of Marriage and Family Therapy